sandipkumar-pal/Sandip_emission_dahsboard/README.md

 > If you adjust dependencies, regenerate the lockfile with `poetry lock` from a network-enabled environment.

-### Local emission data ingestion

-Place the source parquet files provided by the analytics team inside your downloads directory:

-- `C:\Users\sandipkumar.pal\Downloads\bulkcarrier.parquet`
-- `C:\Users\sandipkumar.pal\Downloads\ropax.parquet`

-The dashboard now performs **IMO-targeted parquet scans** to keep load times comfortably under 30 seconds even for multi-gigabyte files:

-1. Launch the app and open the sidebar section titled **“Data Scope.”**
-2. Upload a CSV/TXT/Excel file that lists the IMO numbers you want to analyse or paste the values manually.
-3. The ingestion layer filters the parquet data to those IMOs using PyArrow’s dataset scanner and parallel chunking, drastically reducing memory use.
-4. If a pre-merged snapshot (`port_emission_merged.parquet`) is present it is used immediately; otherwise the raw files are scanned on-demand.

-If no parquet data is available—or no rows match the supplied IMO list—the dashboard transparently reverts to the built-in simulated telemetry.
-To point the loader at a different directory, set the `PORT_EMISSION_DATA_DIR` environment variable before starting Streamlit.

-> **Note:** The repository intentionally excludes image assets—branding can be applied via CSS or by referencing locally hosted logos outside of version control.
+> **Note:** All telemetry is simulated for demonstration purposes.
+The repository intentionally excludes image assets—branding can be applied via CSS or by referencing locally hosted logos outside of version control.

 ## Project Structure
 ```